Your potential plus our commitment changes lives

 - Administer medications when required, in line with prescription guidelines

-- Experience of supporting adults with a variety of conditions relating mental health conditions.
+- Experience supporting adults with mental health conditions and/or learning disabilities.

 Bank or payment details should never be provided when applying for a job.
 For information on how to stay safe in your job search, visit SAFERjobs.Report this job